GaeJabBu/kip37-snapshot/readme.md

 The number of blocks to query per batch.

 If you are using remote service like Infura, keep this number relative low (2000-5000) to avoid rate limits.
-If you are using a dedicated Ethereum node, you can increase this number to suit your needs.
+If you are using a dedicated Klaytn node, you can increase this number to suit your needs.

 ### delay